 • Primitive Skills (basketry, butchering, cordage, hide tanning, friction fire, archery)

 • Natural Building (Timber framing with poles, cob, strawbale, rocket stoves, more)

 • Activism (Restricting GMOs, protecting ancient forests and clean water, being good community)

 • Ceremony (honoring the unseen, talking & heart circles, rites of passage)

 • Community Living (consensus decision making, active listening, shared responsibility)

 • Celebration ( music, fire side stories, feasts, dancing, star gazing and more!)

-Seven Seeds Farm, under the leadership of Don Tipping, has established itself as one of the most successful working models of an integrated Permaculture farm in the Pacific Northwest and North America as a whole.
+Seven Seeds Farm, under the leadership of Don Tipping, has established itself as a successful working model of an integrated Permaculture farm.

 Our 2017 Apprenticeship opportunity is as follows: